Dheekshitha2/tp/docs/team/dheekshitha2.md

   housing.
 Users can define a maximum spending limit for each category, which helps in monitoring and controlling their expenditures.
-- **Justification:** This feature is pivotal for users aiming to adhere to their financial goals, and ensure that they do not overspend in any category
+- **Justification:** This feature is pivotal for users aiming to adhere to their financial goals, and ensure that they do not overspend to align with their financial targets
 - **Highlights:** Implementing this feature requires a deep understanding of the app's different functions and how they all work together.
-One challenge of implementing this feature was integrating existing functions like `Expenses` so that I am able to retrieve the relevant expense information to check if the user is still within their budget.
+One challenge of implementing this feature was integrating existing functions like `Expenses` so that I am able to retrieve the relevant expense information and update the utilised budget, checking if the user is still within their budget

 ### New Feature: Added the ability to delete expenses (Pull Request [#25](https://github.com/AY2324S2-CS2113-T12-3/tp/pull/25), [#38](https://github.com/AY2324S2-CS2113-T12-3/tp/pull/38))
 - **What it does:** Allows users to delete expenses that have been added wrongly or are outdated
 - **Justification:** This feature improves the app's flexibility by allowing users to correct their mistakes, ensuring that their financial records remain accurate
+- **Highlights:** Ensured that edge cases were handled, such as attempts to delete non-existent records, ensuring robustness.
+The delete function also recalculates the available budget, keeping the users' financial overview up to date

 ### New Feature: Added the ability to reduce savings (Pull Request [#25](https://github.com/AY2324S2-CS2113-T12-3/tp/pull/25), [#39](https://github.com/AY2324S2-CS2113-T12-3/tp/pull/39))
 - **What it does:** Enables users to record when they withdraw or spend from their savings, updating savings accordingly
 - **Justification:** Essential for maintaining an accurate record of savings, especially when savings are used to cover unexpected expenses or large purchases
+- **Highlights:** Implemented a fluid interaction between the savings and expenses functions, allowing for automatic adjustments to savings when expenses are updated

 ## Code contributed: [RepoSense Link](https://nus-cs2113-ay2324s2.github.io/tp-dashboard/?search=Dheekshitha2&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2024-02-23&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)